Love Animals: Eat Them

 If you’re a vegetarian, ask yourself if that’s really because you’re afraid to face death.
 If you’re afraid to kill others, it could be because you’re afraid to die yourself.
 When we’re that afraid of death, we can’t make the choices that truly minimize pain and suffering.
 We’ll just push them away.

 When we’re terrified of death, it’s because we see ourselves primarily as separate individuals.
 Only when you no longer see yourself as a separate individual can you truly care about others as much as yourself.
-Only then are you able to act effectively to reduce suffering in the world, not just your own.
+Only then are you able to act effectively to reduce suffering in the world, including your own.
 When you don’t see yourself primarily as an individual, you don’t see killing individuals as the problem.
 You see that violence lies not in what we do but how — or rather, why.

 But you don’t have to go to school to love.
 Right now, just try moving at least half your attention from your head to your heart.
 Like they say, that’s the longest journey.
 The truth is just that far away.